HassanShafiq/Embedded-Systems/Cortex-M Bare-Metal/9_Fixed_Width_Variables/README.md

-This exercise teaches the concepts of fixed-width variables using stdint.h file in the Standard C Library, to use fixed byte size variable regardless of underlaying machine/platform implementation.
+This exercise teaches the concepts of fixed-width variables using stdint.h file in the Standard C Library, to use fixed-width variable in terms of bytes, regardless of underlaying machine/platform implementation.